lewis-sqa/NEPs/specs/Standards/Wallets.md

 ## Bridge Wallets (i.e. WalletConnect)

-Bridge wallets such as WalletConnect enable an architecture that decouples dApps from directly interacting with a wallet by using a relay (HTTP/WebSocket) server.
-The benefit to this is users can sign in to wallets that aren't necessarily located in the same place as the dApp.
-For example a user can sign in a dApp on their desktop to a wallet on their mobile device.
+Bridge wallets such as [WalletConnect](https://docs.walletconnect.com/2.0/) enable an architecture that decouples dApps from directly interacting with a wallet by using a relay (HTTP/WebSocket) server.
+The benefit to this is dApp users can sign transactions using wallets that aren't necessarily located in the same place as the dApp.
+For example signing a transaction on the desktop using a wallet on a mobile device.

 ### Challenges